Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting

 \subsection{Damped harmonic oscillator}

-We first consider the damped harmonic oscillator (i.e., $U(q)=kq^{2}/2$) example, where the analytical solution is available using the same set of parameters in~\cite{Oettinger2018}.
+We first consider the damped harmonic oscillator (i.e., $U(q)=kq^{2}/2$) example, where the analytical solution is available using the same set of parameters (except $q_{0}$) in~\cite{Oettinger2018}.
 It is of great importance that numerical approximations of GENERIC systems have (i) a good conservation of the total energy and (ii) a faithful production of the physical entropy, both of which were compared in Fig.~\ref{fig:GENERIC_Int_DHO_Energy_Entropy_RMSE}.
-We compare the performance of both split GENERIC integrators with that of the Runge--Kutta third order (RK3) method and the average discrete gradient (ADG) method.
-Since the total energy is conserved exactly in the ADG method in this setting~\cite{Quispel2008}, its results will not be included in comparisons of energy conservation.
+We compare the performance of the two split GENERIC integrators with that of the RK3 method and the ADG method.
+Since the ADG method conserves the total energy exactly (i.e., up to machine precision) in this setting~\cite{Quispel2008}, its results will not be included in comparisons of the energy conservation.
 According to the dashed order lines, the RK3 method shows third order convergence whereas other methods are all second order as expected.
-Among the second order methods, the mYBABY method in all the cases we tested outperforms the YBABY method in terms of the root-mean-square error (RMSE) in both quantities.
-More precisely, in order to achieve certain accuracy of both quantities, the former can use a stepsize that is almost twice as large as that of the latter.
-Moreover, in terms of the entropy production, the ADG method appears to be as good as mYBABY.
-On both cases, the higher order scheme (i.e., RK3) intersects with \mbox{mYBABY} and YBABY at around $h=0.01$ and $h=0.03$, respectively.
-That is, RK3 is only more accurate than mYBABY and YBABY if the stepsize is smaller than $h=0.01$ and $h=0.03$, respectively.
+Among the second order methods, the mYBABY method in all the cases we tested outperforms the YBABY method in terms of the RMSE in both quantities.
+Particularly, in terms of the entropy production, mYBABY is remarkably one order of magnitude more accurate than YBABY, which is slightly outperformed by the ADG method.
+In both cases, despite its higher computational overhead, the higher order RK3 method is only more accurate than either of the split GENERIC integrators when the stepsize is relatively small, especially for the mYBABY method.